 When I did the presentation I made a flyer and presented my product with detail as much as possible.
 With some insight into my project, I was told it could be used for boating, typhoon weather and for affordable fashion.
 If I chose different colours and added more things that made it look more Victorian it would open up a different market for the Urbella.
 The material that I chose for the overall colour came in different colours like red, black, blue, mustard and fuchsia.
 The colour choice made the look a little authoritarian like it was for the military when it wasn’t.

-If I was to market the Urbella, I would need to change one fundamental part of the whole attire – the wrapping back to be more efficient in the material.
-I would change the clear plastic material to be more fixable and a more efficient belt clasp for adjustments.
+If I was to market the Urbella, I would need to change one fundamental part of the whole attire – the wrapping back to be more efficient with the material.
+I would change the clear plastic material to be more flexible and a more efficient belt clasp for adjustments.
 This would be ready for market only if I explore different options for protective covering to make it full body.